open-cogsci/osdoc/content/pages/tutorials/advanced.md

 Let's start with the counterbalancing part, and use the participant number to decide which condition is tested first.
 We need to do this as the very first thing of the experiment, and we need to use some Python scripting to do it.

-Therefore, drag an `inline_script` from the item toolbar onto the very top of the experiment.
+Therefore, drag an INLINE_SCRIPT from the item toolbar onto the very top of the experiment.
 Change the name of the new item to *counterbalance*.
 In the *Prepare* phase of the *counterbalance* item, enter the following script:

 ~~~ .python
 if var.subject_parity == 'even':